Skip to main content

 Parcel Simulator Game Cover

-Parcel Simulator is a single player casual simulation game.
+Parcel Simulator is a single player casual management game with a economy theme.
 It was developed by Dansan Digital and was released on June 20, 2025.
 It received very positive reviews from players.

 Inspect and process parcels and packages in this parcel inspection simulator!
 Receive and sort deliveries, examine labels for mistakes, and automate to maximise warehouse efficiency.
 Upgrade and expand your warehouse to build your parcel empire!
 Examine parcel labels for weight, destination, cargo type and more.
 Key-in or scan barcodes, and dissect parcels for contraband.
 Approve or deny…